 Pitt's team analyzed data collected as part of a 2005 telephone survey of 16 to 64-year-olds, and 8.7 percent of respondents said they had gotten high in the previous year, with twice as many men (11.2 percent) admitting to marijuana use as women (6.1 per cent).
 People under 36 were more likely to smoke marijuana than older participants.

 Weed can impair women's sexual functioning, too.

 A very common side effect of smoking weed is cottonmouth.
 Well, it turns out that "cottonvagina" is a thing, too.
 A participant in this qualitative study complained that being high didn't make sex better because it just made it harder to get and stay "naturally lubricated."

-“It’s the drying of the mucus membranes,” psychiatrist specializing in pharmapsychology Dr. Judy Holland told Vice.
-“Now not all pot is going to give you dry mouth, but if you have had a strain that is giving you dry mouth, it will also make you more dry [down there].”
+"It's the drying of the mucous membranes," psychiatrist specializing in pharmapsychology Dr. Judy Holland told Vice.
+"Now not all pot is going to give you dry mouth, but if you have had a strain that is giving you dry mouth, it will also make you drier [down there]."

 Frequent marijuana users report having more sexual partners.